Courses LMS Tools

 - (D) Weight - If your professor is using weighting, you will see how much items in this category count toward your overall course grade.

 - (E) Due Date - The deadline for an activity, if entered by your professor.
-Always check your syllabus, or with your instructor, if a deadline is unclear.
+Always check your syllabus or contact your instructor if a deadline is unclear.

 Before you begin your assessment:

-- Read all Instructions and questions carefully.
+- Read all instructions and questions carefully.
 We cannot stress this step enough.
-The most common reason why students do not perform well on assessments is because they skip, or rush, through instructions or questions.
+The most common reason why students do not perform well on assessments is that they skip or rush through instructions or questions.

 - Study and prepare before you begin.
 The same preparation you put into a classroom-based exam is required for online assessments.
 Be sure to study and be ready for your exam before you begin.

 - Use a reliable internet connection and plug in your laptop.
 If possible, we recommend that you use a wired (ethernet) internet connection when taking an online assessment.
+If you only have access to Wifi, please refer to our internet performance tips.
 Also, if you are a laptop user, be sure to use your AC power adapter.
 You may lose work if you lose your network connection or power during a quiz or test.